Netflix/atlas-docs/docs/asl/ref/in.md

   </tbody>
 </table>

-Select time series that have a specified value for a key.
-For example, consider the following
+Select time series where the value for a key is in the specified set.
+For example, consider the following query:
-query:

-@@@ atlas-stacklang { hilite=:eq }
+@@@ atlas-stacklang { hilite=:in }
-/api/v1/graph?q=name,ssCpuUser,:eq
+/api/v1/graph?q=name,(,ssCpuUser,ssCpuSystem,),:in
 @@@

 When matching against the sample data in the table below, the highlighted time series would be